buildpacks/libcnb/docs/build.md

 The trivial passing implementation of `Build` contributes no layers to the result.

-These two trivial cases ignore the `Plans` field of the `DetectResult` struct.
+This trivial case ignores the `Plans` field of the `DetectResult` struct.
 In order to understand the `Plans` field we look at the concept of provides and requires.

 ### Builders and Contributors